gsymmy/clim8-flutter/README.md

-# YouMatter
+# Clim8

-A social media app to send your friends a YouMatter message or an audio in your recorded voice.
-Written in Flutter.
+A social media app to remind your friends that the climate change is real.
+Sends real-time notifications and uses NLP to browse the web for climate related news.
+New features to be added!

-Spread Love!
+For the Earth!